grycap/oscar-landing/content/english/blog/post-egi-notebooks-integration.md

 > You can see more information about the use of EGI notebooks on https://docs.egi.eu/users/dev-env/notebooks/

-## Create EGI Notebook
+## Create an EGI Notebook
-As the [main page](https://notebooks.egi.eu/hub/welcome) states, to create an EGI Notebook is required to:
+As the [main page](https://notebooks.egi.eu/hub/welcome) states, to create an EGI Notebook you need:
-- Have an EGI account
+- An EGI account
 - Enroll in the **vo.notebooks.egi.eu** VO.

 If you have an EGI account but are not enrolled in the VO, you will not be able to use the Notebooks tool.
+However, you can reproduce these steps from any other Jupyter Notebook.

 Once you meet the requirements and press the "Start your notebooks" buttons, a wizard is shown with the available environments.
 For this example, the default setting is enough.

 ![Notebook creation page](../../images/blog/post-egi-notebooks/notebook_create.png)